The 3 steps you need to take to finalize your child’s college funding plan

 Take that financial aid letter and sit down with our free College Cost Calculator.

-This tool allows you to separate the free money (scholarships, grants, etc) from the money that needs to be paid back (federal and private loans).
-You can use this tool to compare financial aid award letters from different schools, and ultimately understand your tuition gap - where loans may be needed to bridge the difference.
+This tool allows you to separate the free money (scholarships, grants, etc) from the money you'd need to pay (federal and private loans).
+You can use this tool to compare financial aid award letters from different schools, and ultimately understand your tuition gap at each school —and where loans may be needed to bridge the difference.

 Step 2: Compare loans